opendatatrentino/odt-commons/docs/README.md

 ### Building objects

-Most objects in odt-commons are immutable, and make heavy use of <a href="https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained" target="_blank"> Guava immutable collections </a>.
-In odt-commons, wherever you see an abstract class called `ASomething` or `AbstractSomething`, there will always be an immutable class `Something` implementing it.
+Most objects in tod-commons are immutable, and make heavy use of <a href="https://code.google.com/p/guava-libraries/wiki/ImmutableCollectionsExplained" target="_blank"> Guava immutable collections </a>.
+In tod-commons, wherever you see an abstract class called `ASomething` or `AbstractSomething`, there will always be an immutable class `Something` implementing it.